 Site Location Options: You can order a new domain and hosting package and place your mobile site on the new domain.
 The redirection scripts outlined below can either redirect to a different domain, or can redirect to a set of webpages inside a sub-folder on your current website.

 Step 4.)
-Optimization & redirectionNow your new mobile version needs to be seen and listed by search engines.
-Since your new smartphone webpages are inside a sub-folder, they may not automatically be indexed.
+SEO & RedirectionNow your new mobile version needs to be seen and listed by search engines.
+Since your new smartphone web pages are inside a sub-folder, they may not automatically be indexed unless you let search engines know where they are located.

 Get the Mobile Website Listed: